alexgoussev/maja_gitlab/README.md

 **GIPP**

 We provide two sets of parameters, one to work without CAMS data, and one to work with CAMS data.
 The latter needs a lot of disk space (~1.5 GB), as the LUT are provided not only for one aerosol type, but for for 5 aerosol types, and 6 water vapour contents.
-As Github limits the repository size to 1 GB, we are using a gitlab repository to distribute the parameters (GIPP):
+As Github limits the repository size to 1 GB, we are using a gitlab repository to distribute the parameters (GIPP).
+The following links allow you to access the GIPP archives for Sentinel-2:
 - Parameters without CAMS : http://tully.ups-tlse.fr/olivier/gipp_maja/tree/master/SENTINEL2_TM_CAMS
 - Parameters with CAMS: http://tully.ups-tlse.fr/olivier/gipp_maja/tree/master/SENTINEL2_TM